 It’s a strange thing to read House of Leaves by Mark Z. Danielewski while traveling abroad, in lands that don’t speak your language and where your expectations are met with a pesky, shifting reality.
-Ghost story aside, House of Leaves filters the reader through layers and layers of accounts: A man named Zampanò critiquing a documentary film called the Navidson Record about a house whose proportions are larger, much larger, on the inside than that of the exterior, which leads to all kinds of speculation and, ultimately, trouble.
-But Zampanò dies.
+Ghost story aside, House of Leaves filters the reader through layers of accounts: At first, the text comes from a character named Zampanò who is writing a critique of a documentary film called the Navidson Record.
+The documentary is made up of home footage about a house whose proportions are spookily larger on the inside than that of the exterior.
+But as you read, you learn that Zampanò is now dead.
 Old age, or possibly something more nefarious.
-The next account is by Johnny Truant, a kid who lives in the same apartment complex and happens upon the wad of papers that comprise Zampanò’s analysis of the documentary.
-Truant makes his own annotations of the piece and often footnotes Zampanò’s footnotes, illustrating that you, as the reader, cannot know whether or not anything Zampanò writes is for real or total bullshit.
+The next layer of narrative comes from Johnny Truant, a kid who lives in the same apartment complex as Zampanò.
+He happens upon the manuscript about the Navidson Record and becomes absorbed in it.
+Truant makes his own annotations and occasionally contradicts Zampanò in the footnotes.
+Mysteriously, another unknown editor appears in the text, also correcting or disagreeing with the other authors at points.
+You’re never certain which version of events is actually true.

-Traveling in other countries, or traveling in general, is a lot like trying to find the truth in Danielewski’s novel.
-You read the sparse Yelp recommendations (not really a thing in Scandinavia or Europe in general it seems — how do they function??) or the Google reviews to get a sense of how a place is going to be or look or whether it’s going to fit your vibe.
-And then there’s the startling realization that perhaps you yourself don’t know your own vibe, or what exactly it is you’re looking for.
+Traveling in other countries is a lot like trying to find the truth in Danielewski’s novel.
+You read the sparse Yelp recommendations (not really a thing in Scandinavia or Europe) or the Google reviews to get a sense of how a place is going to be or look or whether it’s going to fit your vibe.
+And then there’s the startling realization that perhaps you yourself don’t know what exactly it is you’re looking for.
 This is the curse and also the blessing of travel.
 The constant contingency: the rude surprises, and cheerful jolts of happiness when it dawns on you that you’re having a great time all by accident.

-Of course, there is a general consensus in nearly every city in the world which locations you should “hit,” though I’m never sure exactly how to act when I get to them, particularly with art or museums or famous places and buildings.
-It seems generally acknowledged that you are supposed to be in awe or feel a particular thing when you witness a place or walk in the footsteps of some past conqueror or king (or “Frederick” or “Christian” as is the regnal tradition in Denmark).
+There is a consensus for nearly every city in the world around which attractions ought to be on your hit list.
+Though, I’m often not sure exactly how to act when I get to them, particularly with art or museums or famous buildings.
+You are supposed to be in awe when you walk in the footsteps of some past conqueror or king (or “Frederick” or “Christian” as is the regnal tradition in Denmark).
 Too often, however, I’m just glad I checked the box.
-I can tell people that I’ve been there and done it.
-For me, the truly memorable experiences lay in the unexpected, sometimes terrible, events that occur spontaneously.
+I get exhausted by museums with the Blitz-style of art appreciation they encourage.
+Instead, the truly memorable experiences lay in the unexpected, sometimes terrible, events that occur spontaneously.

 The second day in Copenhagen, and a raucous one.
-It’s hot and that Danish lager, Tuborg, goes down so smooth and refreshingly (okay, it’s sort of like the Budweiser of Denmark, but sometimes even this is called for on a hot-ass day.
-You can keep your fancy dry-hopped, high IBU, hazy whatevers during times like these).
+It’s hot and that Danish lager, Tuborg, goes down so smooth and refreshingly.

 Things start early shortly after our e-assisted bike ride through Kastellet Fort.
-Man, I love forts.
-It’s kind of a pity that nuclear weapons and airpower make awesome behemoth military constructions like star-shaped coastal forts obsolete.
+I love forts.
+It’s kind of a pity that nuclear weapons and airpower make awesome behemoth military constructions like star-shaped coastal forts obsolete so they dont make them any more.

 We’re knocking back those lagers in a beautiful piazza/square called Nytorv by 1:30pm.
 It’s roasting.

-Dinnertime rolls around and now it’s on to Høst, one of those places that did receive enough positive coverage on the apps that we knew to go.
+Dinnertime rolls around and now it’s on to Høst.
 Five courses of fresh Baltic seafood with a wine pairing for each.

 At this point, we’re a bit affected, but the party’s just beginning.
 From here, it’s on to a stretch of bars and establishments which chemically blur together.
 I know for sure there was a tiki bar, some type of night club, and an interesting basement full of board games.